-These BMPs are intended for application in the improvement of unsealed roads where there is an opportunity to change maintenance or construction practices to minimise soil disturbance and control erosion along the road drainage system.
-Implementing these BMPs will contribute to social and environmental benefits and importantly, maintenance cost savings where applied (Erlandsen et al. 2024).
+These BMPs are intended for application in the improvement of unsealed roads where there is an opportunity to change and improve maintenance or construction practices to minimise soil disturbance and control erosion along the road drainage system.
+Implementing these BMPs will contribute to social and environmental benefits and, importantly, maintenance cost savings55.